plainC/c_allocators/README.md

 but not fully constructed.
 Typically this is not an issue, however, if the time between frame swaps is in seconds and constructors finish in microseconds.

+Note that `frame_realloc` or `frame_realloc_with_callback`
+methods should be used carefully to copy objects from the previous bank to the current one in multi-threaded applications.
+Best practise is to make all copies early right after the bank swapping.

 Use just one thread to master frame swapping.
 The memory area allocated before two